 What is GPU?

 A graphics processing unit (GPU) is a computer processor specialized for generating image data for output to a display.
-GPUs are found in almost all computers, including desktop computers, laptops, and even smartphones.
+GPUs are found in almost all computers, including desktop computers, laptops, and smartphones.

 Most GPUs are made by one of two companies, Nvidia or AMD.
 GPUs are typically much faster than CPUs at processing data for graphic output.
 As a result, they are commonly used in video gaming and other applications where real-time graphics are required.